KQM-git/TCL/characters/cryo/kaeya.md

 {% tab title="C2" %}
 ### Never-Ending Performance

-Every time **Glacial Waltz** defeats an opponent during its duration, its duration is increased by 2.5s, up to a maximum of 15s.
+When one of your own party members defeats an opponent during **Glacial Waltz**'s duration, its duration is increased by 2.5s, up to a maximum of 15s.
 {% endtab %}

 {% tab title="C3" %}